dhiaa00/Wanderlust--Traveling-Web-app/README.md

 ## Introduction

 The E-Traveling Platform is a cutting-edge web and mobile application designed to revolutionize the way travelers explore, plan, and book their adventures.
-Our platform offers a seamless and personalized user experience, combining powerful features such as travel search capabilities, booking management, secure communication channels, and AI-powered recommendations.
+Our platform offers a seamless and personalized user experience, combining powerful features such as travel search capabilities, booking management, secure communication channels, and personalized recommendations.

 ## Features